jfeltz/shake-cpp/README.md

 A Shake C++ Framework
 ---------------------------
 This project is a practical example of using shake against a fairly small C++ build problem case.
-The design concepts of *shake-cpp* can likely be applied to many different build problems as well, so this is being made public for educational purposes to the Shake/Haskell community.
+The design concepts of *shake-cpp* can likely be applied to non-C++ build problems as well, so this is being made public for educational purposes to the Shake/Haskell community.

 The following is an experimental abstraction layer for the [Shake build system](https://hackage.haskell.org/package/shake) , specifically for abstracting away concerns of: